Good Evening New York City

 Good Evening New York City is a CD/DVD double live album by Paul McCartney consisting of material performed over three nights as the inaugural concerts at New York City's Citi Field, 17, 18 and 21 July 2009, part of his Summer Live '09 concert tour.
 Over 180,000 tickets were sold within hours of the shows being announced.
 The album is McCartney's third release for Hear Music, following 2007 album Memory Almost Full and the live EP Amoeba's Secret.
-Previous McCartney live albums such as Back in the US proved to be huge sellers based on his record-breaking live shows from the 2000s.
+Previous McCartney live albums such as Back in the U.S. proved to be huge sellers based on his record-breaking live shows from the 2000s.

 At the 53rd Grammy Awards, the recording of "Helter Skelter" from the album won in the category of Best Solo Rock Vocal Performance.

 Description

 The concert footage featured on the standard edition of the set was directed by Paul Becher, who has overseen live visuals for McCartney for over 200 performances.
-The performances were shot using 15 cameras and digital footage incorporated from 75 flipcams handed out to fans over the course of the three night stand.
+The performances were shot using 15 cameras and digital footage incorporated from 75 flipcams handed out to fans over the course of the three-night stand.
 The audio mix, in both stereo and 5.1, was handled by longtime Beatles engineer Geoff Emerick, and also longtime McCartney engineer Paul Hicks, whose credits include the recent Beatles remasters, The Beatles Anthology and Let It Be...
 Naked, and two Grammy awards for his mixing work on the Beatles' Love album.

 The documented concerts held special significance for McCartney and his fans.
-Citi Field sits adjacent to the site of the former Shea Stadium, where his former band, The Beatles, set record attendance figures in 1965.
+Citi Field sits adjacent to the site of the former Shea Stadium, where his former band, the Beatles, set record attendance figures in 1965.
 In 2008, McCartney joined Billy Joel onstage for the final rock show at Shea Stadium before its demolition.
 Joel returned the favour for the first of McCartney's July performances, the first concerts to be held at Citi Field.
 Of the 20 Beatles songs performed on the album, 17 of these were released after the original Beatles performance, with "I'm Down" the only common song.

 The performances of "Sing the Changes", "Jet", and "Band on the Run" included in this set were released as a downloadable three-track pack for the Rock Band video game on 5 January 2010.